 Course Component: Lecture

-MHA 6271 Application of Information Technology in Health Care (1.5 unit)
+MHA 6271 Application of Information Technology in Health Care (1.5 units)

 Presents an overview of timely topics related to the application of information technologies (IT) in health care, and prepares students to better understand and work with IT in the current healthcare environment.
 The course discusses research and evidence on contemporary health IT solutions and their role in improving, transforming and supporting the delivery of health care, as well as the decisions and challenges that managers face when considering the implementation of these new technologies.